Wheatfields Infants' and Nursery School

 Ore Owl and our Building Learning Powers

 At Wheatfields Infants’ and Nursery School we are a team who regularly discuss the skills and characteristics of good learning.
-Through the development of Learning Heroes, we have given children vocabularly for talking about the learning process.
+Through the development of Learning Heroes, we have given children vocabulary for talking about the learning process.
 Pupils at Wheatfields have been taught to ‘Build their Learning Power’ for many years.
 Building Learning Power is all about helping pupils to learn better, both in and out of school.

 From Nursery to Year 2, children are taught to approach their learning with confidence by practising skills to enable them to approach tasks systematically by using different ‘learning muscles’.
 Research by Guy Claxton has shown that children who apply their BLP skills to the tasks they undertake, can think more deeply, concentrate more effectively and enjoy their lessons more.
 This results in pupils making more progress across all their learning.